ncase/covid-19/words.md

 What we're trying to say is:

 There aren't any RCTs (yet) testing "Cloth masks prevent COVID-19 spread" *specifically*.
-But there's lots of other evidence, if of lower "weight":
+But there's lots of *suggestive* evidence, if of lower "weight":

 * Staff in hospitals without masks are more likely to die of COVID-19
 * Taiwan & South Korea have widespread public wearing of masks
 * For colds & flus, masks reduce droplets/aerosols from the *wearer*.

 Pandemics are like poker.
-Act when you "have enough info", and you'll lose everything at stake.
+Act only when you "have enough info", and you'll lose everything at stake.
 You'll never have enough info, just cost/benefit analyses under uncertainty.
 Like so:

 Cost of cloth masks (certain): Small.
 Same as handwashing.